 The course is also suitable for children from 12 to 15 years inclusive to gain experience in preparation for their theory test and on-water boat test which is mandatory for them to complete.

 Don’t that that put you off though; this is a good thing!
 Take this opportunity to take part and learn as much as possible.
-Practicals will help understanding and give confidence for when you are out their on your own.
+Practicals will help to understand and give confidence for when you are out there on your own.
 And when else might you get a chance to drive a Sea Rescue boat?!

 How is the course run?

 The seamanship course is run approximately 3 times a year and runs for 8 consecutive weeks on Thursday evenings at West Beach.
 There is a Sunday morning practical session to put theory into practice on the boats.

 This may feel like quite a commitment to make, especially when you could complete the theory test within an hour or so.
 However, this course will give you invaluable skills which may save you or your family and friends lives.